bprzybysz/neo4j/workflow/progression.md

 - Code Organization: April 8, 2023 (COMPLETED)
 - Quality Improvements: April 8, 2023 (COMPLETED)
 - Documentation: April 9, 2023 (IN PROGRESS)
+- Cleanup: April 9, 2023 (COMPLETED)

 ## Next Actions
 1. Create a new virtual environment with the right dependencies
-2. Update notebook to use the new connection class
-3. Add more examples to the README
+2. Add more examples to the README
-4. Run tests to ensure everything works
+3. Run tests to ensure everything works